jjdblast/bigdata-pipeline_wiki/Setup-Cloud-Environment.md

 ### Amazon Web Services Security Group Modifications
 * Below is a screen shot of the **SECURITY GROUP CHANGES** required to allow all traffic into your instance
-* In this example, my instances are using the "fluxcapacitor" security group which I created myself
+* In this example, the instance is using a security group named `fluxcapacitor`
 * You **must modify the security group** or you will only be able to connect to your instance on port 80 (and 443 if selected)

 ![AWS Security Groups](http://advancedspark.com/img/aws-security-groups.png)